What is self-care?

-Self care is taking time to look after yourself so you have enough physical and emotional energy for yourself and others.
+Self-care is looking after yourself so you have enough physical and emotional energy for yourself and others.

 2. Spend time in nature.

-3. On your way to and from work or school take a moment to look at the trees or sky around you.
+3. On your way to and from work or school take a moment to look at the trees and sky.

-This too helps to bring you to the present moment and distracts you from your mental “to do list”.
+This also brings you to the present moment and distracts you from a mental “to do list”.

-In the last Reiki Level One course a student shared a wonderful daily practice.
-She made time to look at the evening sky and find the first star that appeared each night.
-What a lovely way to honour dusk and your daily concerns are placed into a wider context.
+A Reiki Level One course student shared an excellent daily practice.
+Each night she made time to look at the evening sky and find the first star that appeared.
+It’s a simple yet profound way to honour dusk and your daily concerns are placed into a wider context.

 4. While seated at work or at home create a bell on your phone, computer, or watch that reminds you to check your posture.

 a) Are both of your sitting bones connected to the seat beneath you?